basepom/duplicate-finder-maven-plugin/README.md

 ## Requirements

-The plugins requires Maven 3.x.x and Java 6 or better.
+The plugins requires Apache Maven 3.x.x and Java 6 or better.

 ## Goals